Lean4Lean: Verifying a Typechecker for Lean, in Lean: Results

-This is the same interface (and to some extent, the same code) as \texttt{lean4checker},\footnote{\url{https://github.com/leanprover/lean4checker}} which does the exact same thing but calls \lstinline|addDecl| instead, effectively using the C++ kernel as an external verifier for Lean proofs.
-It may seem odd to use the Lean kernel as an external verifier for itself, but this can catch cases where malicious (or confused) Lean code makes use of the very powerful metaprogramming framework to simply bypass the kernel and add constants to the environment without typechecking them.
+This is the same interface (and to some extent, the same code) as \texttt{lean4checker},\footnote{\url{https://github.com/leanprover/lean4checker}} which does the same but calls Lean's \href{https://github.com/leanprover/lean4/blob/v4.20.1/src/Lean/AddDecl.lean#L14-L15}{\code{addDecl}} instead, using the C++ kernel as an external verifier.
+It may seem odd to use the Lean kernel as an external verifier for itself, but it can catch cases where malicious (or confused) Lean code uses of the very powerful metaprogramming framework to simply bypass the kernel and add constants to the environment without typechecking them.
 For our purposes, it acts as a very handy benchmark for comparison, since we are performing the same operations but with a different kernel.
-Running \verb|lake env lean4lean| \verb|--fresh Mathlib| in the \texttt{mathlib4} project will check the \texttt{Mathlib} module and all of its dependencies.
-(This is running in single-threaded mode; it can also check modules individually, assuming the correctness of imports, but it runs into memory usage limitations so is harder to benchmark reliably.)
+Running \verb|lake env lean4lean| \verb|--fresh Mathlib| in \texttt{mathlib4} will check the \textsf{Mathlib} module and all of its dependencies.\footnote{This is running in single-threaded mode; it can also check modules individually and in parallel, assuming the correctness of imports, but it runs into memory usage limitations so is harder to benchmark reliably.}

 The results are summarized in \autoref{fig:comparison}.
 The new Lean implementation is around 30\% slower than the C++ implementation, which we attribute mainly to shortcomings in the Lean compiler and data representation compared to C++.
 Nevertheless, it is within an order of magnitude and practically usable on large libraries, which we consider a strong sign.
 We do not expect this to get any faster without Lean compiler improvements, but we also intend to keep the speed from regressing as we add more verification.
-Because the verification is external to the executable itself, this is possible in theory, but we may need to create new verification tooling to make it doable in practice.
+Because the verification is external to the executable itself, this is possible in theory, but more tooling may be needed to make it possible to verify the implementation as-is in practice.